 - Nutritional yeast – if you prefer not to purchase this ingredient and don’t need dairy-free, you can also add finely shredded parmesan cheese to taste for some cheesiness.

-- One batch makes enough dressing for one 4-serving Caesar salad.
+- Servings: One batch makes enough dressing for one 4-serving Caesar salad, with a serving size of 2 heaping tablespoons.

 - While the low FODMAP Caesar dressing is dairy-free, Paleo, and Whole30 compliant, the cheese used in the salad in these photos is not dairy-free, Paleo or Whole30 compliant.